coverclock/com-diag-diminuto/README.md

 * serialtool - manipulate serial ports.
 * shaper - shape traffic in a pipeline.
 * sizeof - display sizeof of different data types.
+* spartnkey - converts a timestamp into a SPARTNKEY WNO and TOW.
 * timesink - consume concise timestamp stream.
 * timesource - produce concise timestamp stream.
 * usecsleep - sleep for a specified number of microseconds.